 The strap allows for quick and easy installation vertically or horizontally and can be adjusted to any desired angle.

 - Pros : Very affordable and fits iPhone models from 2013 onwards.

 - Cons : Rubber straps aren’t the most durable for everyday use.

-These phone mounts are generally suited for all smartphones regardless of whether it’s an iPhone or not.
+These are generally suited for all smartphones regardless of whether it’s an iPhone or not.
 The clamping mechanism can be adjusted to suit a broad range of phones.

-Quad Lock’s Universal Phone Mount takes the minimalist vibe of their iPhone mount and makes it accessible for all types of phones.
+Quad Lock’s universal mount takes the minimalist vibe of their iPhone model and makes it accessible for all types of phones.

 It’s lightweight and robust, and the adapter attaches to the back of your phone without requiring a separate case.
 The twist-and-lock system ensures your phone is secure, but it’s also easy to access in a snap.

 If you’re after a sleek and minimalistic phone mount, the Quad Lock might be the one for you.

 - Pros : Sleek and minimalist design.
 Fits almost any phones.